 Tasks, Team, and Invoices tabs

 The top portion of the project analysis page shows summary data.
-In the bottom half of the page, the Tasks and Team tabs show tables with the summary data broken down by tasks or team members.
+In the bottom half of the page, the Tasks and Team tabs show tables with the summary data broken down by tasks or teammates.
 The Invoices tab shows all invoices linked to the project.

 In the tables, you can click on any column’s header to sort by that column.
 You can also change the time period of the data you’re viewing using the dropdown at the top left of the table.